Janaabuahmada/jana/README.md

 <h1 align="left" id="W4">&#128253;A Visit To Mathaf:A Wider Lens, A New Gérôme</h1>

-I joined the digital experience team on a visit to the Mathaf Museum for the Gérôme exhibition.
-The exhibit offered an impressive array of paintings and drawings by Gérôme.
-The exhibition presented Gérôme's life and work in a loosely chronological order.
-It started with his biography and influence, moved on to his artistic style and creativity, and concluded with the political discourse surrounding his work in the 20th century.
-The interactive displays and guided tour provided deep insights, allowing us to appreciate Gérôme's art from both historical and modern perspectives.

-We went inside as guests to test the audio guide from the perspective of visitors.
-The audio guide was incredibly helpful, enhancing our understanding and enjoyment of the exhibition by providing additional context and details about each piece.
-However, I encountered an issue with the Wi-Fi, which was weak inside the gallery.
-This affected the audio guide’s performance and could be an area for improvement.
-On the positive side, I appreciated that the audio continued to play even when I opened other apps on my phone, ensuring a seamless experience.
-Overall, this visit was both inspiring and informative, offering valuable insights that will inform our digital engagement projects.
+<p>I joined the digital experience team on a visit to Mathaf Museum's Gérôme exhibition, which displayed his paintings and drawings in a chronological order, covering his biography, artistic style, and political impact.
+We tested the audio guide as guests, which provided useful context for each piece and continued working when using other apps.
+However, weak Wi-Fi in the gallery affected its performance.
+The visit offered important insights for our digital engagement projects.
 </p>

 <h1 align="left" id="W5">&#128250;Ed Rodley Presentation: </h1>